neurocyte/zg/README.md

 ## Limits

 Iterators, and fragment types such as `CodePoint`, `Grapheme` and `Word`, use a `u32` to store the offset into a string, and the length of the fragment (`CodePoint` uses a `u3` for length, actually).

 4GiB is a lot of string.
 There are a few reasons to work with that much string, log files primarily, but fewer to bring it all into memory at once, and practically no reason at all to do anything to such a string without breaking it into smaller piece to work with.

-Also, Zig compiles on 32 bit systems, where `usize` is 32.
+Also, Zig compiles on 32 bit systems, where `usize` is a `u32`.
 Code running on such systems has no choice but to handle slices in smaller pieces.
-In general, if you want code to perform correctly when encountering multi- gigabyte strings, you'll need to code for that, at a level one or two steps above that in which you'll want to, for example, iterate some graphemes of that string.
+In general, if you want code to perform correctly when encountering multi-gigabyte strings, you'll need to code for that, at a level one or two steps above that in which you'll want to, for example, iterate some graphemes of that string.

 That all said, `zg` modules can be passed the Boolean config option `fat_offset`, which will make all of those data structures use a `u64` instead.
+I added this option not because you should use it, which you should not, but to encourage awareness that code operating on strings needs to pay attention to the size of those strings, and have a plan for when sizes get out of specification.
+What would your code do with a 1MiB region of string with no newline?
+There are many questions of this nature, and robust code must detect when data is out of the expected envelope, so it can respond accordingly.

-You don't actually want to do this.
-But you can.
+Code which does pay attention to these questions has no need for `u64` sized offsets, and code which does not will not be helped by them.
+But perhaps yours is an exception, in which case, by all means, configure accordingly.